-This time of year, holiday events and cold weather bring us indoors where viruses and bacteria can spread easily from person to person.
+This time of year, the cold weather brings us indoors where viruses and bacteria can spread easily from person to person.
 Almost every winter, the Cascade City-County Health Department’s ongoing surveillance with the local healthcare community shows an increase in individuals with respiratory concerns, like coughs and colds, and gastrointestinal illness, which include symptoms like nausea, vomiting, and diarrhea.
-This winter appears no different, as an increase in gastrointestinal illnesses has been observed recently, and Cascade County has had 19 confirmed cases of influenza.
+This winter appears no different, as an increase in gastrointestinal illnesses has been observed recently, and Cascade County has also confirmed cases of influenza.
 However, there are steps you can take to stay healthy during these cold months.

-Practicing good prevention habits can keep you and your family healthy this holiday season:
+Practicing good prevention habits can keep you and your family healthy this winter:

 - Wash your hands frequently with soap and warm water; you may also use an alcohol-based hand sanitizer if soap and water is not readily available.

 - Avoid touching your eyes, nose, and mouth; germs are easily spread this way.

 - Routinely clean and disinfect frequently used surfaces and objects, like telephones and doorknobs.
 This is especially important after an episode of illness.
 Clean and disinfect contaminated surfaces and remove and wash any clothing or linens that may be contaminated after an episode of illness.

 - Don’t prepare food if you are sick.